MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/gdpr-dsr-Office365.md

 ##### <a name="export"></a>Exportar

-Para exportar dados do proprietário da empresa e de clientes, use o portal de privacidade do Outlook Customer Manager.
-Para obter detalhes, veja [Exportar ou excluir dados de usuário usando o portal de privacidade do Outlook Customer Manager](https://support.office.com/article/export-or-delete-user-data-using-business-center-privacy-portal-eb48e2c1-4c91-4421-988d-5de497d1e8d8).
+To export business owner and customer data, use the Outlook Customer Manager privacy portal.
+For details.
+See [Export or delete user data using the Outlook Customer Manager privacy portal](https://support.office.com/article/export-or-delete-user-data-using-business-center-privacy-portal-eb48e2c1-4c91-4421-988d-5de497d1e8d8).

 ##### <a name="delete"></a>Excluir

-Para excluir dados dos clientes, use o portal de privacidade do Outlook Customer Manager.
-Veja [Exportar ou excluir dados de usuário usando o portal de privacidade do Outlook Customer Manager](https://support.office.com/article/export-or-delete-user-data-using-business-center-privacy-portal-eb48e2c1-4c91-4421-988d-5de497d1e8d8).
+To delete customer data, use the Outlook Customer Manager privacy portal.
+See [Export or delete user data using the Outlook Customer Manager privacy portal](https://support.office.com/article/export-or-delete-user-data-using-business-center-privacy-portal-eb48e2c1-4c91-4421-988d-5de497d1e8d8).

 #### <a name="invoicing"></a>Faturas